-Sex Trafficking and other Social Disparities that plague society, like violent crime, sexual crimes, and complications from drug-abuse put medical providers and law enforcement personnel on the front lines.
+Human Trafficking and other Social Disparities that plague society, like violent crime, sexual crimes, and complications from drug-abuse put medical providers and law enforcement personnel on the front lines.
+Solutions, such as Human Trafficking Response Programs, in-depth training to raise awareness and provide guidance on how to deal with such a situation when faced with it in the health care workplace, and related efforts can help to start making a difference in achieving better outcomes from a care perspective.

 HTRSD, in association with HTITI, offers in-depth on-site training on Sex Trafficking Awareness for medical and law enforcement groups that is delivered by experienced professionals including former FBI Special Agents and others who have dealt with these issues on both a national and international basis.